Catch Up: The Pause

 I went back to my roots with a hint of new.
 In alphabetical order below is the list of the songs/albums that got heavy repeat.
 Links are to my standout tracks (for albums).

 Disclaimer there are many others that filled the gap too that are not listed or included as a video.
-Apologies as the list would be enormous
+Apologies as that would make this list enormous.

 - A Perfect Circle – Mer De Noms